chris-stytch/pages-plugins/packages/sentry/README.md

 ### Additional Context

-If you need to set additional context for Sentry (e.g. user information or additional logs), you may use the `data.sentry` instance in any Function below the plugin in the execution chain.
+If you need to set additional context for Sentry (e.g. user information or additional logs), you may use the `data.sentry` instance in any Function below the Plugin in the execution chain.

 For example, you can access `data.sentry` and set user information like so: